 - Renewable Energy Standards (RES) that include “carve outs” requiring a certain percentage of a state’s energy to come from in-state solar power

-- Financing mechanisms like feed-in tariffs that make solar projects more affordable
+- Financing mechanisms like net metering that make solar projects more affordable

 - Municipal electricity contracts that maximize local solar opportunities

 - Net metering and interconnection policies that help ensure customers with on-site solar installations are compensated fairly by utilities when their meter runs backward

 ELPC helps design and advance these and other policies at the state level.
 Once adopted, we work with state utility commissions to design strong implementation rules, which are essential to realizing the policy’s intent.
 Our work includes expert policy analysis and testimony, as well as coordination with our clean energy and public health allies throughout the nation.
 Often times, some energy companies, utilities, or public utility commissions push back on efforts to expand solar opportunities that can decrease their profit margins.